HOPE/HOSBO

-The HOPE (Hochleistungs-Penetrator = High Performance Penetrator) and HOSBO (Hochleistungs-spreng-bombe = High Performance Explosive Bomb) are a family of precision-guided munitions, currently under development by Diehl Defence for the German Luftwaffe.
-Diehl BGT was expected to reach production readiness in 2010, although neither the weapon nor the integration has been ordered so far.

-German officials have announced that HOPE has greater penetration capability than a USAF GBU-28 munition.
+The HOPE (HOchleistungs-PEnetrator = High-Performance Penetrator) and HOSBO (HOchleistungs-SprengBOmbe = High-Performance Explosive Bomb) are two precision-guided munitions that were under development by Diehl Defence for the German Luftwaffe.
+German officials have stated that HOPE has greater penetration capability than a USAF GBU-28 munition.

 A first test flight with HOPE, carried by a Tornado of the German Air Force, took place on 9 April 2008 in Manching, Germany.
 A further successful test of the HOPE munition was carried out at the Swedish test range at Vidsel on 14 September 2008.

+Diehl BGT was expected to reach production readiness in 2010, although neither the weapon nor the integration has been ordered so far.
+The project has been suspended by Diehl.